- Hereditary Breast and Ovarian Cancer syndrome (HBOC)

 What can be done to protect people with CHEK2 mutations from cancer?

 Women with CHEK2 mutations may benefit from a variety of options to reduce their risk for breast cancer.
 This could include starting breast screenings at younger ages than normal and having the screenings more often than typically recommended.
-The same may be true for prostate cancer and colorectal cancer screenings, especially if there is history of these cancers in the family.
+The same may be true for colorectal cancer screenings, especially if there is history of this cancer in the family.

 We have only recently discovered that CHEK2 mutations increase cancer risks and as we learn more, there may be new information about risks for other cancers and the best ways to reduce those risks.
 For this reason, people with CHEK2 mutations may benefit from speaking with healthcare providers who specialize in the genetics of inherited cancer risks.